Cory Bennett

-Cory Bennett (born 12 July 1991) is a field hockey player from New Zealand.
+Cory Bennett (born 12 July 1991) is a former field hockey player from New Zealand.

 Personal life

 Cory Bennett was born and raised in North Shore, New Zealand.
 He currently works as an insurance broker in Auckland.

 Career

 Club hockey

 In the New Zealand National Hockey League, Bennett plays hockey for North Harbour.

 National team

 Cory Bennett made his debut for the Black Sticks in 2013, at the Sultan Azalan Shah Cup, in Ipoh, Malaysia.

 Since his debut, Bennett has been a regular inclusion in the Black Sticks side.
-During his career he has medalled three times, winning silver at the 2018 Commonwealth Games and the 2013 and 2017 Oceania Cups.
+During his career, he has medalled three times, winning silver at the 2018 Commonwealth Games and the 2013 and 2017 Oceania Cups.

 His most recent appearance for the national team was during the inaugural tournament of the FIH Pro League, where New Zealand finished in last place.

 On 5 August 2019, Bennett was named in the Black Sticks squad for the Ready Steady Tokyo Olympic test event in Tokyo, Japan.
-In December 2020 he announced his retirement from the national team.
+In December 2020, he announced his retirement from the national team.